harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to add the minimum JavaScript interactions needed to make the flow understandable so the final result looked a bit more complete.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
 - Deliverable: Ended the day with working interactions in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-02-15 - Day 9: Interactions

+- Task summary: Quick follow-up: the output formatting looked messy when printed, so added a cleaner display block.
+- Deliverable: Should've caught it earlier but better now than later.